Prompt (550 words maximum total for Parts I & II combined):

 These will all be random questions.....

-"Introduce us to something that we wouldn't know through your resume."
+"Introduce yourself by telling us something that we wouldn't know from your resume."

 "Please introduce yourself to the Admissions Committee."